Malkith99/Job-Portal-System-FRONTEND/README.md

 - **Front-end**: HTML, CSS, JavaScript, and a modern front-end framework like React or Angular.
 - **Back-end**: A server-side programming language such as Python, Ruby, or Node.js, along with a web framework like Django, Ruby on Rails, or Express.js.
-- **Database**: A relational database management system (RDBMS) like MySQL, PostgreSQL, or SQLite to store user information, job details, and recommendations.
+- **Database**: A relational database management system (RDBMS) like MySQL, PostgresSQL, or SQLite to store user information, job details, and recommendations.
 - **Authentication and Authorization**: A secure authentication and authorization mechanism, such as JSON Web Tokens (JWT), to manage user login and access control.
 - **Version Control**: Git will be used for version control and collaboration among the development team.
 - **Deployment**: The website can be deployed on a cloud platform like AWS, Google Cloud, or Azure, or on a shared hosting provider.